ise8912/Power-BI/Formatting-Column-Chart.md

     }
 };
 ```
-for a full list of formatting types for line charts, please refer to it's capabilities (Add link to capabilities).
+For a full list of formatting types for line charts, please refer to it's capabilities.